openregister/specification/content/auditability.md

 1. Given a copy of an entry,
 2. and the log size (total number of entries).
-3. Get the Entry proof.
+3. Get the Entry proof for the log size.
 4. Compute the root hash from the Entry and the audit path.
 5. Verify the root hash is the same as the root hash found in the Entry proof.
 6. Verify the signed root hash is the same as the [signed root